LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 - Selenor has undead children.
 - Selenor found Annamarie's corpse in the grave-lands.

-## Lisa Tamerhawk
+## Lisa Tammerhawk
  - Resident research/experimenter of Sandpoint
  - Wants to dissect, in a friendly way, Viole.

 ## Lissala: the Goddess of Sin.
 - Side character.
-- Diety: Goddess.
+- Deity: Goddess.
 - The primary Goddess of the Sin Empire.
 - Helped the sin-lords use virtue magic before they corrupted it and created sin-based magic.
 - Dead.